BoostCommunications/Flickable/readme.md

 Usage
 -----

-The library provides a single function, Flickable, which takes two arguments:
+The library provides a single function, `Flickable`, which takes two arguments:

 1. A selector for the flickables
 2. A settings object